Starting a Website

 Monitoring Traffic: It’s essential to know how many people are visiting your site each day, how they get there, and which pages they are viewing.
 Use Google Analytics to keep track of it all!
 It’s free, and they have an app for monitoring on the go.

 Image Compression: If you run a website with lots of images, like a food blog, image compression is a MUST.
 Bulky images slow down your website, big time.
-Luckily, the plugin Imagify can quickly and seamlessly compress the images, making the smaller without losing quality.
+Luckily, the plugin Imagify can quickly and seamlessly compress the images, making them smaller without losing quality.
 Win-win.

 Monetizing Your Website

 Other Affiliate Sales: If you promote other products or events, you can sign up as an affiliate through Commission Junction or ShareASale*.
-That way, if you promote a product within a blog post, and encourage people to purchase it, you can earn a percentage of the sale.
+That way, if you promote a product within a blog post and encourage people to purchase it, you can earn a percentage of the sale.

 Selling Digital Products: If you’re selling e-books or other digital products on your site, you’ll need a way to accept credit card payments and deliver the goods.
 Gumroad is an easy low-cost solution!
 They take care of both payment & delivery for a low monthly rate & processing fee.
+Other options include E-Junkie and SendOwl*.

 Email Marketing: Let’s face it, segmented and automated email marketing is here, and if you’re not taking advantage of it yet, you should be!
 My favorite tool for keeping in touch with my readers is ConvertKit*.
 You can “tag” your readers based on their interests, and make sure you only send them emails that resonate.